sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Concat Columns
 ----------------------------------------

-Below is a sample workflow which contains Concat Columns processor in Fire Insights.
+Below is a sample workflow which contains Concat Columns processor in Sparkflows.
 It demonstrates usage of Concat Columns node to join values of multiple columns into one column.

 It does the following processing of data: